Regent's University London

 Foundation degrees: Regent’s offers both British and American degree programmes in a wide range of fields, including business and management, psychology, drama, film and media, arts and social sciences, fashion and design.
 Qualifications range from foundation level through to bachelors, masters and doctoral degrees.

-Vital statistics: 4,500 students from over 140 different countries; 3,300 undergraduate and 1,200 postgraduate studying across the university's seven schools (European Business School London (EBSL), Regent’s Business School London (RBSL), Regent’s Institute of Languages & Culture (RILC), Regent’s American College London (RACL), Regent’s School of Psychotherapy & Psychology (RSPP), Regent’s School of Drama, Film & Media (RSDFM), Regent’s School of Fashion & Design (RSFD)).
+Vital statistics: 5,000 students from over 140 different countries; 3,400 undergraduate and 1,600 postgraduate studying across the university's seven schools (European Business School London (EBSL), Regent’s Business School London (RBSL), Regent’s Institute of Languages & Culture (RILC), Regent’s American College London (RACL), Regent’s School of Psychotherapy & Psychology (RSPP), Regent’s School of Drama, Film & Media (RSDFM) and the Regent’s School of Fashion & Design (RSFD).

 Teaching: Students benefit from small tutorial-style classes which offer optimum learning conditions, alongside work experience, internships and international experience through the extensive range of opportunities for studying abroad.